mrstefangrimm/TemplateStateMachine/README.md

 ## When should you use state machines?

-To learn everything about state machines, I recommend the book "Practical UML State Charts is C/C++" by Miro Samek.
+To learn everything about state machines, I recommend the book "Practical UML State Charts in C/C++" by Miro Samek.
 Also worth watching is [Rise of the State Machines](https://www.youtube.com/watch?v=Zb6xcd2as6o) by Kris Jusiak.
 I'll leave it at that, otherwise I would just repeat the expert voices.